Alex Yee

 In 2022, Yee won his first individual World Championship, the 2022 World Triathlon Sprint Championships in Montreal in Canada.
 Yee has also been part of the gold medal-winning relay team in the World Triathlon Mixed Relay Championships in Nottingham in 2019.
 He won silver in the same event in Montreal, securing Great Britain its first quota places in the 2024 Summer Olympics.

-In non-traditional formats, Yee was the winner of the 2021 Super League Triathlon Championship Series.
 In 2022, he became the inaugural Esport Triathlon World Champion, after finishing second at both the London and the Singapore Arena Games Triathlon event.

 As a distance runner, Yee was the 2018 British 10,000m champion, and led Great Britain to the team silver medal in the European 10,000m Cup as both races were combined as part of the Night of 10,000m PBs festival event at Parliament Hill.
 He represented Great Britain in the subsequent European Athletics Championships.
+Returning to road racing after his 2024 triathlon double, he ran his first London Marathon in 2025.

-Early life
+Early life and education

-Education

-Yee completed his A levels at Kingsdale Foundation School in West Dulwich and then went on to study for a BSc in Sport and Exercise Science at Leeds Beckett University.
+Yee was born on 18 February 1998, to a Mozambique-born Chinese father, Ron Yee and English mother, Emma Amos Yee.
+He was raised in Lewisham, London, and attended Stillness Infant School and Stillness Junior School in Honor Oak Park.
+He studied at Kingsdale Foundation School in West Dulwich and then went on to study for a BSc in Sport and Exercise Science at Leeds Beckett University.
+In July 2025, Yee was awarded an honorary doctorate by his former university for his sporting achievements.

 Career

-2016 season
+2016–2019

-On 4 June 2016 Alex won the ITU World Junior Duathlon Championships in Avilés in northern Spain.
+On 4 June 2016 Yee won the ITU World Junior Duathlon Championships in Avilés in northern Spain.
 As a result, he was shortlisted for the SportsAid "One to Watch" award which he went on to win, receiving his award from Sir Mo Farah at the ceremony in November.

-2017 season

-At the ITU Triathlon World Cup race in Cagliari in Sardinia, Italy on 4 June 2017, Alex tangled with another competitor on the bike and crashed into a concrete bollard, suffering broken ribs and vertebrae and a pneumothorax (collapsed lung).
+At the ITU Triathlon World Cup race in Cagliari in Sardinia, Italy on 4 June 2017, Yee tangled with another competitor on the bike and crashed into a concrete bollard, suffering broken ribs and vertebrae and a pneumothorax (collapsed lung).

-2018 season

-Athletics

 On 19 May 2018 Yee set a PB (Personal Best) in the 10,000m of 27:51.94, less than five seconds outside the British under-23 record of 27:47.0 set in 1971 by Dave Bedford.

-Earlier in the year, Yee set the second quickest ever Parkrun time to date, clocking 13:57 at Dulwich.
+Earlier in the year, Yee set the then second quickest ever Parkrun time, clocking 13:57 at Dulwich.